Graduate School in Philosophy

 Patricia (Paddy) McShane, double major in Philosophy and Economics.
 Currently finishing her PhD at Georgetown University.

 Andrew Cullison, Philosophy major.
 PhD from the University of Rochester, 2006.
-Currently Assistant Professor of Philosophy at SUNY-Fredonia.
+Currently Director of DePauw's Janet Prindle Institute for Ethics.

 Christopher Weaver, Philosophy major.
 PhD from the University of Miami, 2009.
 Currently Humanities Instructor at Forsyth Technical Community College.